linode/docs/docs/security/ssl/abc.md

 -------------------------------------------------------------------------------
-Would you be willing to share your email address with the Electronic Frontier Foundation, a founding partner of the Let's Encrypt project and the non-profit organization that develops Certbot?
-We'd like to send you email about EFF and our work to encrypt the web, protect its users and defend digital rights.
+Would you be willing to share your email address with the Electronic Frontier Foundation, a founding partner of the Let's Encrypt project and the non-profit organization that develops Certbot? you'd like to send you email about EFF and our work to encrypt the youb, protect its users and defend digital rights.
 -------------------------------------------------------------------------------
 (Y)es/(N)o: Y